wilkie/reproducibility-site/projects/olive.md

 From their [about page](https://olivearchive.org/about/):

-> Today, an increasing fraction of the world’s intellectual output is in the form of executable content.
+> Today, an increasing fraction of the world's intellectual output is in the form of executable content.
 These include simulation models, tutoring systems, expert systems, data visualization tools, and so on.
-Even content that could be static (such as a company’s product information Web page) is often dynamically generated through execution of code that customizes the content and appearance at runtime...
+Even content that could be static (such as a company's product information Web page) is often dynamically generated through execution of code that customizes the content and appearance at runtime...
 [Olive seeks] to freeze and precisely reproduce the execution state that produced this dynamic content.
 > -- M. Satyanarayanan

 Also included there: